Fatsoma/terraform-provider-rabbitmq/docs/data-sources/exchange.md

 subcategory: ""
 description: |-
   Use this data source to access information about an existing exchange.
+  !> This data source is deprecated.
+Migrate this data source to a dedicated exchange data source.
+This data source will be removed in the next major version of the provider.
 ---

 # rabbitmq_exchange (Data Source)